m4r35n357/ODE-Playground/README.md

 In a chaotic system, accuracy can only be maintained for a finite simulation time.
 This script runs a given simulation twice, the second time with a "better" integrator, and shows the differences graphically.
+The maximum achievable clean simulation time is determined by machine precision alone.
+Step size and order can affect the efficiency of the calculations, but not the ultimate accuracy!

 **cns** (shell script)